mintoc/sundry-R/README.md

 Various R functions

 ## sp_uncertainty()
-Plots uncertainty of a spict-estimated production curve by sampling from the posterior joint distribution of the parameters.
+Plots uncertainty of a spict-estimated production curve by sampling from the joint posterior distribution of the parameters.
+Cóilín Minto and Paul Bouch.

 ```R